How To Treat A Travelling Vascular Occlusion

 Vascular occlusions (VOs) are most injectors’ worst nightmares even though they are fairly rare and can generally be easily treated.
 Recognising a VO is key.
 Would you know how to treat a travelling vascular occlusion, though?
 Or recognise one?

-This topic came up as part of a complications discussion that took place between a new aesthetics practitioner and Harley Academy medical director, Dr Emily MacGregor, on Comma (the Community for Medical Aesthetics).
+This topic came up as part of a complications discussion that took place between a new aesthetics practitioner and Harley Academy medical director, Dr Emily Mehta, on Comma (the Community for Medical Aesthetics).

-Here we’ll run you through a brief overview of what a VO is, what a travelling VO is and how to treat a travelling vascular occlusion.
+Here we’ll run you through a brief overview of what a vascular event is, what an embolic vascular event is and how to treat one should it occur.

 What is a vascular occlusion?